Memory card is not recognized

 If your memory card has thousands of media items, the file system scan may consume considerable amounts of your phone processing power even when running in the background.
 If you think that is the issue, go to Settings > System > Storage, tap on the SD card (D:) and at the bottom of the screen tap Remove (Lumia with Windows Phone 8: App list, select Storage Sense, tap the SD card bar and tap remove SD card).
 You can access your memory card next time you restart your phone.

 If you see the Scan SD card and fix errors message box, tap Yes to have your phone scan the card and try to fix any errors.
 If you see an SD card scan failed message, insert the memory card into a PC and try and fix it there with these steps.

 Important!
 Before formatting your memory card, make sure you have a backup of the data as it is lost during the formatting:

 - Connect your memory card to a PC with a USB reader that has a microSD card slot.
 If your card reader or PC has a regular SD card slot, you can use a microSD card adapter.

-- Use the File Explorer and browse to the removable storage on your computer, right-click the memory card and select Format.
+- Use File Explorer and browse to the removable storage on your computer, right-click the memory card, and select Format.